ThaiBev hikes F&N stake in tussle with Heineken

 BERLIN German Finance Minister Wolfgang Schaeuble denied on Sunday that he had said Greece would have to leave the euro zone if it failed to implement economic reforms.

-SINGAPORE Thai Beverage raised its stake in Fraser and Neave (F&N) to just below the level that would trigger a mandatory offer for the whole conglomerate, further challenging Heineken's bid for the group's crown jewel Asia Pacific Breweries (APB) APBB.SI.
+SINGAPORE Thai Beverage (TBEV.SI) has raised its stake in Fraser and Neave (FRNM.SI) to just below the level that would trigger a mandatory offer for the whole company, upping its challenge to Heineken's (HEIN.AS) bid for Asia Pacific Breweries APBB.SI.

-The stake increase is the latest move in a six-week battle pitting ThaiBev against Heineken (HEIN.AS).
+The stake increase is the latest move in a six-week battle pitting ThaiBev against Heineken.
 The Dutch brewer, the world's third-largest, was jolted into action when Charoen became the largest shareholder in F&N, with which Heineken has a joint venture controlling Tiger beer maker APB.

 A full takeover would stretch ThaiBev's finances.

-Moody's Investors Service said this month that ThaiBev's Baa2 rating remained under review for downgrade after it acquired a 22 percent stake in F&N from Singapore's OCBC group (OCBC.SI) last month.
+Moody's Investors Service said earlier this month ThaiBev's Baa2 rating remained under review for downgrade after it acquired a 22 percent stake in F&N from Singapore's OCBC group (OCBC.SI).

-"ThaiBev doesn't have the desire to buy the whole of F&N. If they want to block Heineken's bid for Asia Pacific Breweries, they need to win over Kirin and some other institutional shareholders to get the 51 percent majority," a banking source said.

-Heineken is seeking to convince F&N shareholders to accept its S$7.94 billion offer to buy the Singapore beverages-to-property group out of the joint venture and take F&N's 7.3 percent direct stake and APB shares held by others.
+Heineken is seeking to convince F&N shareholders to accept its S$7.94 billion ($6.3 billion) offer to buy the Singapore beverages-to-property group out of the joint venture and to take F&N's 7.3 percent direct stake and APB shares held by others.

-Those F&N shareholders also include Japan's Kirin Holdings (2503.T), which owns just under 15 percent of the conglomerate.
+Those shareholders also include Japan's Kirin Holdings (2503.T), which owns just under 15 percent of F&N.

-"ThaiBev's move is probably expected.
-They would want as much control as possible, but we doubt they will want to do a general offer.
-It could be quite an expensive exercise and there are still big shareholders on the F&N side like Kirin," said Christopher Wong, an investment manager at Aberdeen Asset Management Asia, which owns F&N shares.

-A debt financier said ThaiBev would need financing of between $10 billion and $11 billion in total to buy out F&N, which currently has a market value of $9.4 billion.

 The F&N board has proposed a S$4 billion payout to shareholders through a capital reduction, if they approve the sale of APB to Heineken.
 Analysts say that payout could sway minority shareholders in favour of the deal.